Treatment for tennis elbow

 - To achieve this exercise for tennis elbow, I recommend you use a hammer, wrench, or something you can get an excellent grip on.
-Once you have something in your hand with your forearm supported by the arm of a chair, knee, or coffee table.
-Rotate hand to palm down position, return to start position (hammer perpendicular to the floor), rotate to palm-up position, repeat.
+Once you have something in your hand with your forearm supported by the arm of a chair, knee, or coffee table, Rotate the hand to a palm-down position, return to the start position (hammer perpendicular to the floor), rotate to a palm-up position, and repeat.

 - To achieve this exercise for tennis elbow, interweave a thick rubber band around all five fingers.
 Keeping your elbow as straight as possible [but if you feel pain when you completely straighten your arm, only straighten as far as you can without pain], try to straighten and spread your fingers outwards as if you were going to catch a softball.
 Hold for three seconds, then let your fingers relax naturally; do not close your hand completely.
 For added resistance, use a second rubber band.
 Repeat for 25 repetitions for three sets.

-Home remedies for tennis elbow – most popular approach to natural Treatment for tennis elbow
+Home remedies for tennis elbow—the most popular approach to natural Treatment for tennis elbow

 Home remedies for tennis elbow are easy to achieve at home; listed below are home remedies for tennis elbow you can try today: